 - Additional Superannuation payments

-A few cabin crew expenses that you can’t claim
+A few pilot and cabin crew expenses that you can’t claim

 There is no shortage of cabin crew tax deductions however, the following are not eligible!